handpoint/handpoint.github.io/index.md

 blurbs:
   title: "More than your favorite payments platform.
 Your favorite partner."
   subtitle: "We are passionate about your success"
-  intro: "Tap our decades of international integrated payments experience to transform your business:"
+  intro: "<b>Tap our decades of international integrated payments experience to transform your business:</b>"
   buttontext: Book a free strategy session
   buttonlink: /contact
   list: